Top Schools for Mechanical Engineering

 1. Massachusetts Institute of Technology (MIT) in Cambridge, MA

-The Department of Mechanical Engineering at this private institution offers three undergraduate degrees in mechanical engineering and ocean engineering, as well as a student-designed program.
-Graduate students can pursue Master of Science (M.S.) programs in mechanical, marine, ocean and oceanographic engineering.
+The Department of Mechanical Engineering at this private institution offers 3 undergraduate degrees in mechanical engineering and ocean engineering, as well as a student-designed program.
+Graduate students can pursue Master of Science (M.S.).
+They may choose to pursue ocean engineering, mechanical engineering, manufacturing, engineering management, or other areas.
 Additional programs include an M.S. in Naval Architecture and a Master of Engineering (M.Eng) in Manufacturing.
-A Doctor of Philosophy (Ph.D.) and a Doctor of Science (Sc.D.) are also offered, as well as two mechanical engineer and naval engineer degrees.
+A Doctor of Philosophy (Ph.D.) and a Doctor of Science (Sc.D.) are also offered, as well as mechanical engineer and naval engineer degrees.

 2. Stanford University in Stanford, CA

-The Mechanical Engineering department is separated into five groups or programs, including the Biomechanical Engineering (BME) Program, Design Group and Flow Physic and Computational Engineering (FPCE) Group.
+The Mechanical Engineering department is separated into 5 groups or programs, including the Biomechanical Engineering (BME) Program, Design Group and Flow Physic and Computational Engineering (FPCE) Group.
 The Mechanics and Computation Group and Thermosciences Group are also part of the department.
-Undergraduate and graduate students can pursue a Bachelor of Science (B.S.), M.S. or Ph.D. in general mechanical engineering, product design and biomechanical engineering, among other fields of study.
+Students may pursue a Bachelor of Science (B.S.), M.S. or Ph.D. in general mechanical engineering, product design and biomechanical engineering, among other fields of study.
 Graduate programs offer both full- and part-time study options.

 3. University of California - Berkeley

 |School Highlight: The Department of Mechanical Engineering at the University of California (UC) in Berkeley ranked 3rd in the nation for 2015, according to U.S. News & World Report.
 The university's undergraduate programs were ranked 4th by USN&WR for the 2015 school year.|